-Callsign is a platform for contextually aware, multi-factor authentication.
-It provides access to online and proprietary services based on assessed risk and policies, via multiple authentication channels including its mobile apps.
+Callsign is a platform for contextually aware, multi-factor authentication (MFA).
+It provides access to online and proprietary services based on assessed risk and policies, via multiple authentication channels such as tokens and mobile apps.

 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.

 The pre-existing Dashboard developed organically as the startup worked out its product direction.
 This needed a reorganisation, with a scalable structure for expanding features in the future and to support a variety of different services (integrations like Windows and SAML services).

 Lead design and be responsible for the experiential strategy, producing all UX deliverables from 2016–2018.

 There were a number of engineering issues that hampered the project:

 After evaluating the functionality and understanding the feature gaps with the product team, I undertook the following:

 Navigation structure reorganised into clear sections, to help the user create a mental model of all the different areas to manage.
 Cross-links simplified access to related views.

 Layouts needed to scale as the team added new features.
 By using a card-based layout, I was able to mix different elements adhoc while maintaining the hierarchical structure of a page.
 This had the added benefit of reusable components for reuse on other screens.